Jawa, Jordan: Water supply system

-There are the remains of three dams across Wadi Rajil at Jawa, part of an extensive water supply system that included other smaller dams, channels and deflectors across the wadi to support the town.
+There are remains of three dams across Wadi Rajil at Jawa, part of an extensive water supply system that included other smaller dams, channels, and deflectors across the wadi to support the town.
 Two are deflection dams meant to channel water into a number of reservoirs.
 The third was an attempt at a reservoir dam, completely blocking the flow of the flood.
 It appears not to have survived more than one season.
 The other two probably ceased to function within a generation.

-The largest is a masonry gravity dam and the oldest known dam in the world, with recent carbon-14 dating putting initial construction between 3500-3400 BC.
+The largest is a masonry gravity dam, and the oldest known dam in the world, with recent carbon-14 dating putting initial construction between 3500 and 3400 BC.
 It was designed to divert water into three depressions to the west of the settlement.
 The feed canal was also used to fill a natural cave.
 The dam itself was built at an angle across the curve of the wadi.
 It may not have reached from bank to bank.
-It is speculated that even if the structure only withstood the flood for a short time some water would have been diverted to the reservoirs.
+It is speculated that even if the structure only withstood the flood for a short time, some water would have been diverted to the reservoirs.

-The largest reservoir had a double-wall, 80 metres long and 4–5 metres high, in-filled with sand and ash.
+The largest reservoir had a double wall, 80 metres long and 4–5 metres high, in-filled with sand and ash.
 Excavators found traces of revetments and a rudimentary apron on the up-stream face.
 An attempt to build a larger wall to expand the capacity of the reservoirs beside the town was not completed.
-The small amount of rainfall, perhaps 150 mm per year, which fell on local micro-catchments was also harnessed by a long series of primitive canals leading to the reservoirs.
+The small amount of rainfall, perhaps 150 mm per year, which fell on local micro-catchments, was also harnessed by a long series of primitive canals leading to the reservoirs.
 This would have been a significant contribution in maintaining water levels between floods.